renanthera/simc-wiki/Equipment.md

 ```

 ### Procs
+By default, custom on-use effects on items will have a 20 second shared cooldown.
+This default shared cooldown can be adjusted for all items with the _default_item_group_cooldown_ player option.
   * _use_ allows you to specify on-use effects.
 The syntax is: `<value1><param1>[_<value2><param2>...]`.
 The parameters can be:
     * Any school abbreviation, for  damages effects.
 For example: "451physical".
     * Any stat abbreviation, for stats gains.
 For example: "1500str".